FKLC/WhatsAppToDiscord/docs/faq.md

 1. If you are using Discord Web (instead of the desktop client), you have 2 options.
 (Please note that I don't maintain any of the projects listed below)
     1. Using [@eibrahim95's extension](https://chrome.google.com/webstore/detail/discord-voice-messages/emfegmjcadbmdcmdecepfkmhnenpnfip) and chaning file names, making their extensions *"mp3"* instead of *"wav"*.
     2. Using [@magadan's extension](https://github.com/magadan/discord-voice-messages-mp3).
 This is a modified version [@eibrahim95's extension](https://chrome.google.com/webstore/detail/discord-voice-messages/emfegmjcadbmdcmdecepfkmhnenpnfip).
 It creates *"mp3"* files automatically instead of *"wav"* files, so you don't have to modify the file name every time.
 However, its setup is a bit longer.
 You have to build and install the extension using the readme file.

+## Is it possible to run on Docker?
+It is actually possible to run this bot in Docker.
+You just have to set your Discord token as an environment variable named WA2DC_TOKEN, and run Dockerfile in the repo.